 » (Length x Width x Height) / Dimensional Factor.

 The dimensional factor varies between shipping companies.
-We will address that factor later, but for now, let’s see why the calculation matters.
+We will address that factor later, but let’s see why the calculation matters.

 So, Why Does It Matter?

 Understanding dimensional weight is crucial, as it can add to extra shipping costs.
 For example, a large but lightweight package might be 5 pounds but has a DIM weight of 20 pounds.
 Shipping costs will be based on the higher dimensional weight.

 For carriers, businesses, and consumers, volumetric weight has an impact.